core-wg/comi/draft-ietf-core-comi.md

 They use a single round-trip to complete a single editing transaction, where NETCONF needs up to 10 round trips.

-To promote small packets, CoMI uses a YANG to CBOR mapping
+To promote small messges, CoMI uses a YANG to CBOR mapping
 {{I-D.ietf-core-yang-cbor}} and numeric identifiers
 {{I-D.ietf-core-sid}} to minimize CBOR payloads and URI length.